linode/docs/docs/databases/redis/deploy-redis-on-centos-7.md

         redis-cli
         127.0.0.1:6379> AUTH (your master password)

 6. Once you've authenticated, you can view details about your Redis configuration by running `INFO`.
-This provides a lot of information, so you'll specify the "Replication" section in your command:
+This provides a lot of information, so you can specifically request the "Replication" section in your command:

         127.0.0.1:6379> INFO replication